proxmox/proxmox-backup/docs/administration-guide.rst

   # proxmox-backup-client restore host/elsa/2019-12-03T09:35:01Z root.pxar /target/path/

-To get the contents of any archive you can restore the ``ìndex.json`` file in the repository and restore it to '-'.
-This will dump the content to the standard output.
+To get the contents of any archive, you can restore the ``ìndex.json`` file in the repository to the target path '-'.
+This will dump the contents to the standard output.

 .. code-block:: console